 3. Comprehensive developmental evaluation

-This standardized assessment is a much more in-depth analysis of the progress of an infant, typically by a professional pediatrician.
-The professional can watch the child, assign the child a standardized examination, ask the family or guardians questions to complete questionnaires.
-The findings of this standardized assessment decide whether a child wants special care or early detection programs, or both.
+This standardised assessment is a much more in-depth analysis of the progress of an infant, typically by a professional pediatrician.
+The professional can watch the child, assign the child a standardised examination, ask the family or guardians questions to complete questionnaires.
+The findings of this standardised assessment decide whether a child wants special care or early detection programs, or both.

 4. DSM-5 criterion for the diagnosis of autism